gabrielmorete/matching-augmentation/README.md

 In the ```conv_comb``` folder is an implementation of an algorithm to test the decomposition of half-integral solutions into 2-edge-connected spanning subgraphs.

 Each implementation contains separate documentation of its readme file.
+For specific details, each function (on most cases) has documentation with usage, behavior, and complexity on the source files (check the src folder).

 ## Results obtained
 We give a summary of the results derived from the code.
 The complete results are contained in the following: